d3/d3-selection/README.md

 <a name="selection_attr" href="#selection_attr">#</a> <i>selection</i>.<b>attr</b>(<i>name</i>[, <i>value</i>])

-If a *value* is specified, sets the attribute with the specified *name* to the specified *value* on the selected elements and returns this selection.
-If the *value* is a constant, then all elements are given the same attribute *value*; otherwise, if the *value* is a function, the function is evaluated for each selected element (in order), being passed the current datum *d* and the current index *i*, with the `this` context as the current DOM element.
+If a *value* is specified, sets the attribute with the specified *name* to the specified value on the selected elements and returns this selection.
+If the *value* is a constant, then all elements are given the same attribute value; otherwise, if the *value* is a function, the function is evaluated for each selected element (in order), being passed the current datum *d* and the current index *i*, with the `this` context as the current DOM element.
 The function’s return value is then used to set each element’s attribute.
 A null value will remove the specified attribute.

 If a *value* is not specified, returns the current value of the specified attribute for the first (non-null) element in the selection.
 This is generally useful only if you know that the selection contains exactly one element.